omgnetwork/ios-sdk/README.md

 An object conforming to `TransactionConsumptionEventDelegate` needs to implement the 3 common methods mentioned above and also:

-- `didReceiveTransactionConsumptionApproval(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.
+- `onSuccessfulTransactionConsumptionFinalized(_ transactionConsumption: TransactionConsumption)`.

-This method will be called when a `TransactionConsumption` is approved by the requester.
+This method will be called if the `TransactionConsumption` has been finalized successfully, and the transfer was made between the 2 addresses.

-- `didReceiveTransactionConsumptionRejection(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.
+- `onFailedTransactionConsumptionFinalized(_ error: APIError)`.

-This method will be called when a `TransactionConsumption` is rejected by the requester.
+This method will be called if the `TransactionConsumption` fails to consume the request.

 #### User events